 Sixty major bible stories are divided over a six-year plan.
 For five weeks (six weeks each for Christmas and Easter), one major Bible story is taught.
 A child who completes the six-year plan will have heard sixty bible stories in five different ways.
 At TVBC, we offer workshops in computer technology, games, art, eatery, movie and drama.
 The children enjoy rotating to a new workshop each week.

 Traditional Sunday School teaches information rather than transformation.
-WoRM transforms because it pays attention to all the ways a student learns.
-WoRM plants the seed of Bible stories one at a time over a period of time so that they can be carried by the learner far beyond the classroom to places where they continue to unfold.
+Children’s SS transforms because it pays attention to all the ways a student learns.
+It plants the seed of Bible stories one at a time over a period of time so that they can be carried by the learner far beyond the classroom to places where they continue to unfold.

-Since implementing WoRM in November 2010, the biggest change we have seen in the children is their attitude.
+Since implementing this method in November 2010, the biggest change we have seen in the children is their attitude.
 They love being in Sunday School and learning about Jesus in a variety of workshops.
-And parents/guardians love WoRM too, because they no longer have to make their children go to Sunday School—they can’t wait to get there and don’t want to leave.
+And parents/guardians love it too, because they no longer have to make their children go to Sunday School—they can’t wait to get there and don’t want to leave.

 During each five-week rotation (six for Easter and Christmas), children rotate to a different workshop each week where they will hear the same Bible story, which is reinforced by that week’s particular workshop.
 The leader in each workshop is called a Park Ranger.